opensolutions/doctrine2bridge/README.md

         return D2EM::getRepository( $namespace . '\\' . $entity );
     }

+## SQL Query Logging

+This package includes an implementation of `Doctrine\DBAL\Logging\SQLLlogger` which times the queries and calls the Laravel [Log](http://laravel.com/docs/errors#logging) facade to log the query execution times and the SQL queries.

+This logger can be enabled in the configuration file.

 ## License

 Like the Laravel framework itself, this project is open-sourced under the [MIT license](http://opensource.org/licenses/MIT).